hubmapconsortium/software-docs/docs/faq.md

 </details>

 <details><summary>Can I submit my own data to HuBMAP?
-Why would I want to submit data to HuBMAP? </summary>
+Why would I want to? </summary>

-Yes, HuBMAP aims to allow investigators  to submit their own data via the HuBMAP Portal.
-Why share?
-Having your own data on HuBMAP will allow other researchers access to your results and provide additional resources for creating cellular and molecular level anatomical maps of the healthy human.
-In this way others may extend and interact with your scientific work.
+- Yes, HuBMAP allows investigators to submit their own data via the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
+- Why share?
+Having your own data on HuBMAP will ...
+  - Allow other researchers access to your results.
+In this way, others may extend and interact with your scientific work.
+  - Provide additional resources for creating cellular and molecular level anatomical maps of the healthy human.

-We also encourage the community to provide feedback about HuBMAP dataset metadata in order to increase the quality and usability of community data submissions.
+The HuBMAP consortium encourages the scientific community to provide feedback about HuBMAP dataset metadata.
+This will increase the quality and usability of community data submissions.

-One of the first tools we will enable in the near future will let the users annotate cell-types in their own data based on HuBMAP approaches.
+One of the first tools released was [Azimuth](https://azimuth.hubmapconsortium.org/), an app for reference-based single-cell analysis, that lets users annotate cell-types in their own data based on HuBMAP approaches.

 </details>